WHDLoad can be started from the command line (CLI/Shell) or from the Workbench.

 option has no effect if NoCache/S is also set.

-cache and disables the data cache for the installed program.
-If the MMU is
+and disables the data cache for the installed program.
+On the 68030 also the

 Chk/S This option is a shortcut and enables the